jasonmckenna00/shredder/frontend/README.md

 COMPLETE = fix favorite mountains forecase
 COMPLETE = get state code for locations.
 Need to update db table, reseed COMPLETE = Create Datatable for weather
+COMPLETE = Build favorite Mountain page

 MAY NOT DO = reduce amount of info received on search results remove slideout animation when search item comes in

-Set Up Nav Bar
+IN PROGRESS = Set Up Nav Bar
-Build favorite Mountain page
+get pictures of mountains

 PERSIST STORE ON REFRESH/REDIRECT?